TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step3.md

 ---

-## 🔍 Question 3: Get Quick Help When You Need It
+## � Practice Exercise 3: Get Quick Help When You Need It

 Every Linux command comes with built-in help.
 Let's learn how to access it: